starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 -   ``x`` of type ``felt``, the first operand.
 -   ``y`` of type ``felt``, the second operand.

-The function returns the argument:
+The function returns the value:

 -   ``x_or_y`` of type ``felt``, the result of the bitwise ``OR`` operation ``a | b``.